 Like a cellphone or a laptop, an electric scooter requires a battery that requires consistent charging alongside the electric scooter motor.
 Too much charge or not enough charge will affect decrease the total distance.
 So when product information states that a scooter will go a whole 30 miles before requiring a charge, the customer needs to take into consideration several things: if the battery was fully charged to begin with, if the user takes care of the battery by not overcharging it, and if the battery is new or old.

 As mentioned previously, electric scooters are not cars.
 Even if the electric scooter motor’s product information boasts about its distance, the scooter will never function like a car.
 Wheelchairs and electric scooters enhance mobility when walking is no longer a viable option.
 If the user is out a car and has to make long community outings to doctor’s appointments or to the grocery store, then they need to supplement their scooter route with public transit, accessible vans, rides from friends/family, etc.

 Other Elements Of The Chair Must Be Considered

 Speed and distance have little impact on other essential features of a scooter including body support and comfort.
 It is pretty neat that scooters these days display great speed and distances through their electric scooter motor, but the rider won’t care how fast they are driving if the chair is unbearable to sit in.
 Customers need to consider the back support, the seat, available seat cushions, width of the arm-rests (i.e. preventing the edges from rubbing on the thighs), lateral supports, safety belts, foot-rests, etc. Individuals who have severely limited mobility or demonstrate the inability to independently transfer are going to expect sitting for long periods of time.
 Consider the scooter as a whole when purchasing it to provide an enjoyable ride.

-- Armrests are padded and adjustable; Height-adjustable swivel seat with fold-down backrest
+- Padded and adjustable armrests for extra comfort; Height-adjustable swivel seat with fold-down backrest